muganga-charles/Linked-Structures/README.md

 # Linked-Structures
 A linked lisst impleamentation
-The diffrent functions used foexample
+The diffrent functions used foexample sort,append